antoine-coulon/effect-introduction/README.md

+**Important note: This is still in the making but as this was requested, I'm open-sourcing the first version**.

 # A practical introduction to the whys of Effect

 This introduction comes from Effect workshops I gave in which the main objective was to explain in few hours the whys of Effect coming from raw JavaScript/TypeScript.

 This introduction **is not about how to write Effect code** but rather focuses on why Effect might be an interesting pick for writing softwares using TypeScript as of today taking into account all the common problems we face as developers.
 As a rule of thumb, each developer should be aware of the problems a tool is solving before even trying to take a look at the implementation details.
 Hopefully with that short introduction you will **first become aware of the existing problems** and then **understand how elegantly and efficiently Effect solves them**.

+## **Effect is a well-rounded tool solving a lot of well-known software engineering problems.
+Let's first talk about problems before solutions.**

+**Inspiration**

 This is highly inspired by both excellent talks from [Michael Arnaldi (@mikearnaldi) at the WorkerConf](https://www.youtube.com/watch?v=zrNr3JVUc8I) and [Mattia Manzati at React Alicante](https://www.youtube.com/watch?v=uwALExyq4NY).